appzer/Z-Wave-Me-pushsafer/README.md

 ```javascript
 drwxr-xr-x 12 pi pi  4096 Jan  6 15:56 userModules
 ```
-then everything is OK
+everything is OK

 If not run the following command
 ```javascript
 sudo chown -R pi:pi /opt/z-way-server/automation/userModules
 ```

-Now restart the z-way server, after that the module should be available
+Now restart the z-way server, then the module should be available
 ```javascript
 sudo service z-way-server restart
 ```